clearlylocal/academy-article-qa/src/content/instructions.md

 # Instructions

-This tool is for checking links in an MS Word (DOCX) document against a predifined blacklist of domains.
+This tool is for checking academy articles for issues such as blacklisted domains or missing keywords.

-Simply upload your DOCX file and review any detected violations.
+Simply upload your DOCX file, paste the keywords, and review any detected violations.